New Biden health care orders begin to unspool Trump policies

 Biden will also immediately reverse a federal policy that bars taxpayer funding for international health care nonprofits offering abortion counseling or referrals.
 Known as the Mexico City Policy, it can get switched on and off depending on whether Democrats or Republicans control the White House.

-Other directives Biden plans to issue Thursday could take months to carry out.
-Among them, he'll instruct the Department of Health and Human Services to:
+Other instructions Biden plans to issue Thursday could take months to carry out.
+He's directing the Department of Health and Human Services to:

-— Consider whether to rescind Trump regulations that bar federally funded family planning clinics from referring women for abortions.
+— Formally consider whether to rescind Trump regulations that bar federally funded family planning clinics from referring women for abortions.
 The ban on referrals led to Planned Parenthood clinics leaving the program.
+Rescinding a federal regulation requires a new regulation, which has to follow an established legal process to deter court challenges.

 — Reexamine a Trump administration policy that allows states to impose work requirements as a condition for low-income people to get Medicaid health insurance.
-Work requirements have been blocked by federal judges, and the Supreme Court has agreed to hear the issue.
+Work requirements have been blocked by federal judges, who found that they led to thousands of people losing coverage and violated Medicaid's legal charge to provide medical services.
+The Supreme Court has agreed to hear the issue.

 — Review policies that could undermine protections for people with health problems, such as a Trump administration rule that facilitated the sale of short-term health insurance plans that don't have to cover preexisting medical conditions.